-- STOP consuming all solids and liquids. - o Do not take anything by mouth during this time. - o Allow extra time to travel to the procedure as your child may need to stop and use a restroom along the way.
+- o STOP consuming all clear liquids. - o Do not take anything by mouth during this time.

 Your child is ready for the exam, if they followed all instructions and their stool is no longer formed, but clear or yellow liquid.
 If you are unsure whether your child's colon is clean, please call our office at 612-871-1145 before you leave for your appointment.